SWOT Analysis of General Motors: Free Templates and In-Depth Insights 2023

 General Motors (GM) is an American multinational corporation headquartered in Detroit, Michigan.

-Founded in 1908 by William C. Durant, GM has become one of the world's largest automakers and has been the global industry leader for 77 consecutive years.GM designs, manufactures, markets, and distributes vehicles worldwide through its four automotive segments - GM North America (GMNA), GM International (GMI), Cruise, and GM Financial.
+Founded in 1908 by William C. Durant, General Motors has become one of the world's largest automakers and has been the global industry leader for 77 consecutive years.GM designs, manufactures, markets, and distributes vehicles worldwide through its four automotive segments: General Motors North America (GMNA), General Motors International (GMI), General Motors Cruise, and General Motors Financial.

 The company produces vehicles in 30 countries and sells its products through a network of independent dealers in over 100 countries.
 Some of GM’s most recognizable vehicle brands include Chevrolet, GMC, Cadillac, and Buick.
 The company is transitioning significantly towards electric and autonomous vehicles and aims to launch 30 new EVs globally by 2025.